quicaxd/Exela-V2.0/README.md

 - Sends all files to your Discord webhook in beautiful embeds and a structured zip file

-## Usage 📌

-- Download the python 3.11 or 3.10 from [python.org](https://www.python.org/)
-- Open the Exela and click to install.bat

 ## Warning ⚠️

 - This project was developed for educational purposes only.